mdejong/MetalElias/README.md

 ## Decoding Speed

 Please note that current results indicate decoding on the CPU is significantly faster than decoding on the GPU, since each decoding step in a block has to wait until the previous one has completed.
-Processing blocks in paralleel does not appear to be competitive when compared to executing on the CPU.
+Processing blocks in parallel does not appear to be competitive when compared to executing on the CPU.

 ## Implementation